huweihong/grails-simian-plugin/README.md

 ## Plugin Usage ##

-You can use the command "grails simian-report" to generate the report files.
+grails simian-report

 ## Custom Config ##

-If you wanna custom the config of Simian,you can add your config into Config.groovy:
+If you want to custom the config of Simian,you can add your config into Config.groovy:

     simian{
         reportsDir="target/simian-reports"